 Blackberry swirl ice cream:

-- Vanilla ice cream: I use my Ninja Creami Vegan Vanilla Ice Cream recipe- but you can also make my Dairy Free Vanilla Ice Cream in a traditional ice cream maker or use whatever vanilla ice cream you love!
+- Vanilla ice cream: I use my Ninja Creami Vegan Vanilla Ice Cream recipe- but you can also make my Dairy Free Vanilla Ice Cream in a traditional ice cream maker or use a store-bought vanilla ice cream you love.

 - Blackberries: fresh or frozen berries work.